dspec12/injectenv/README.md

 ## Manpage
 ```
-Injectenv adds profile defined variables to your environment for a single command.
+Injectenv adds profile defined variables to your environment for a single command

 Example:
   injectenv exec profile1 -- printenv | grep key1